esl/MongooseIM/doc/user-guide/How-to-build.md

       logs:
         log/ejabberd.log

-4. Building the testing target and running tests.
+## 4. Building the testing target and running tests

 For testing purposes there's a different make target available:

     $ make devrel

 which will generate releases in `$REPO/dev/` and prepare them for testing and generating coverage reports.

 To run the tests (from project's root directory, i.e. `$REPO`):